-I would like to thank the following people for their contributions and comments in preparing this report: Purvai Gupta, Akanksha Munshi-Kurian, Faye Anderson, Karstein Noremark and members of the Publications Committee.
+I would like to thank the following people for their contributions and comments in preparing this report and previous versions of this: Oliver Robertson.
 Any omissions and errors remain the responsibility of the author.

 Report disclaimer

 The views and interpretations in this report are those of the researcher.